Position Title: Coalition Supervisor

-What brought you to the Coalition work: I came to this organization after dedicating nearly ten years to supporting families in crisis, advocating on behalf of children who have suffered abuse and/or neglect, and recruiting foster and adoptive families.
+What brought you to Coalition work: I came to this organization after dedicating nearly ten years to supporting families in crisis, advocating on behalf of children who have suffered abuse and/or neglect, and recruiting foster and adoptive families.

-Education Information: I graduated from Rutgers University where I earned my Master’s degree in Public Administration with a concentration in Non-profit Management.
+Educational Background: I graduated from Rutgers University where I earned my Master’s degree in Public Administration with a concentration in Non-profit Management.